 Applications may be submitted anytime, up to one year prior to starting the degree program.
 Review of applications begins February 1 and continues until class is full.
 Applications received after class is full can be placed on a waiting list in case a vacancy occurs.
-Notification of results will be mailed to early applicants by April 15.
 If you need assistance in completing forms, call the Office of Admissions, Campbell University Divinity School, 1-800-760-9827, extension 1830.